SmartBear/swaggerhub-cli/README.md

-  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  [default: private] visibility of API in SwaggerHub --publish                    sets the API version as published --setdefault                 sets API version to be the default
+  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  [default: private] visibility of API in SwaggerHub

 DESCRIPTION
   The API version from the file will be used unless the version is specified in the command argument.